ironsheep/P2-vscode-langserv-extension/spin2/README.md

 # VSCode support for the Parallax Propeller 1 & 2 Multicore MCU's

-Spin/Spin22 Language Server based VSCode Extension
+Spin/Spin2 Language-Server based VSCode Extension

-## P1 and P2 Syntax highlighting and Code Navigation for VSCode
+## P1 and P2 Syntax/Semantic Highlighting and Code Navigation for VSCode

 This Extension is continually in development.
 Things may, occasionally, not work correctly.
 See _Support_, below, for how to report issues.

 ## ABOUT

 This extension provides support for P1 (spin and pasm) along with P2 (Spin2 and Pasm2), the primary languages for programming P1 [Parallax Propeller 1 or P8X32A](https://www.parallax.com/propeller-1/) and the P2 [Parallax Propeller2 or P2X8C4M64P](https://propeller.parallax.com/p2.html)

+We've moved to a **Language Server based extension** so that we can awaken **multi-file behaviors** such as show help from included file in top-level file when hovering or showing signature help.
+This also applies to upoming features such as go to definition.

+All features provided by this extension support both the Parallax Propeller 1 and Propeller 2 languages: Spin and Pasm.

 ## Feature: Syntax Highlighting